exogen/react-html-i18n/README.md

 ## Motivation

-No other translation library (that I’m aware of) supports both HTML in translations and React elements in variable substitutions.
+No other translation library (that I’m aware of) supports both HTML and React elements in the same message.

 Some libraries support custom tags, like this: